-When U.S. Citizenship and Immigration Services (USCIS) needs more information in order to proceed any further on your application, it will issue you a Request for Evidence (RFE) on blue paper.
-You will need to respond to the RFE within the timeframe indicated (usually 30 to 60 days, but never longer than 12 weeks) so that the immigration official adjudicating your case will have enough evidence to make a favorable decision.
+When U.S. Citizenship and Immigration Services (USCIS) needs more information in order to proceed any further on your application, it can issue you a Request for Evidence (RFE).
+You will need to respond to the RFE within the timeframe indicated (usually 30 to 90 days) so that the immigration official adjudicating your case will have enough evidence to make a favorable decision.

-If you receive an RFE, don't panic!
-It does not mean that the denial of your application is inevitable – only that USCIS needs more information from you in order to make a decision.
+If you receive an RFE, don't panic.
+It does not mean that the denial of your application is inevitable; only that USCIS needs or wants more information from you in order to make a decision.

-Just make sure that you return your RFE before the deadline given by USCIS.
+Make sure that you return your RFE before the deadline given by USCIS.
 If you fail to respond, USCIS will either determine that you abandoned your application and issue a denial, or it will make an ultimate decision on your case without the information that it requested (which most likely will result in a denial as well).

 You have only three options when you respond to an RFE in the time allocated by USCIS:

 USCIS regulations require that you submit all the requested materials at the same time, so do not send evidence to USCIS in separate mailings.
-If you send back the RFE and later remember that you failed to include other documents – even if you send these documents prior to the deadline – USCIS will likely not consider this evidence when deciding your case.
+If you send back the RFE and later remember that you failed to include other documents (even if you send these documents prior to the deadline), USCIS will likely not consider this evidence when deciding your case.

 Even if an RFE seems relatively straightforward, you should take this opportunity to review your application materials and supporting documents to see whether there is anything else you can send to USCIS to bolster your case.

-Make a duplicate copy of the RFE notice and save it for your records, because the original blue RFE should be the first page of your response packet.
+Make a copy of the RFE notice and save it for your records, because the original RFE should be the first page of your response packet.
 USCIS will scan this sheet and forward it for further processing, so if you do not include it (or if it is not on top), you can expect further delays.

 Next, you should write a cover letter that outlines the contents of your submission.
-The cover letter should be organized very similarly to the RFE, so that you can show the USCIS officer handling your case that you provided all of the requested information.
+The cover letter should list the enclosed documents in the order you are including them, preferably in bullet points, so that you can show the USCIS officer handling your case that you provided all of the requested information.

-USCIS might issue you a Notice of Intent to Deny (NOID) rather than an RFE.
+USCIS might issue a Notice of Intent to Deny (NOID) rather than an RFE.
 This is a more negative determination that will require your immediate action and, in most cases, the assistance of an experienced immigration attorney who can evaluate (and attempt to salvage) your case.

 While a NOID is not an official denial, you will eventually receive a Notice of Action denying your application if you do not respond with convincing evidence to show that you should be approved.
 You should treat this as a more urgent RFE.